MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 ### Box

-A Box has both a Label (the number on the box) and a Value (what's inside the box).
-I later removed Label, since it can just be the location of the box in the list.
+A Box has both a Label (the number on the Box) and a Value (what's inside the Box).

+Value is stored directly on the Box, while Label is the index of the Box in the list of Boxes.

 ### Room

-The Room has n boxes in it (100 for this specific problem).
-When the Room initializes, it creates 100 boxes and assigns them a Label and Value, ensuring that no numbers are repeated.
+The Room has n Boxes in it (100 for this specific problem).
+When the Room initializes, it creates 100 Boxes and assigns them a Label and Value, ensuring that no numbers are repeated.

-Since it stores the boxes as an array, I just used the index of the box in the array as a Label.
-Makes it run faster.
+Since it stores the Boxes as an array (list), I just used the index of the Box in the array as a Label.
+Makes it run much faster.

 ### Prisoner